mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   - You can then store that directory or re-index as preferred.
   - The bleve indexes can be migrated without reindexing between Mattermost versions.
 See our `Configuration Settings <https://docs.mattermost.com/configure/configuration-settings.html#bleve-settings-experimental>`__ documentation for details on configuring the bleve index directory.

-8. Copy the new files to your install directory and remove the temporary files.
+8. Copy the new files to your install directory.

   .. code-block:: sh

-   sudo cp -an /tmp/mattermost-upgrade/. mattermost/ sudo rm -r /tmp/mattermost-upgrade/ sudo rm -i /tmp/mattermost*.gz
+   sudo cp -an /tmp/mattermost-upgrade/. mattermost/

   .. note::